learn-co-curriculum/spring-mod-2-authentication/README.md

   - Note that in Spring 5, we are required to secure the password.
 To do so, we will have the `passwordEncoder()` method return a new `PasswordEncoder` instance. `BCryptPasswordEncoder` is the recommended password encoder to use, so we'll return an instance of that implementation.
-We will address password handling and security in a separate lesson later on to better explain this.
+This ensures that our user has a hashed password using the blowfish algorithm that we mentioned in the last lesson.
 - Even though we have not yet covered authorization, we do have to give our user a default "authority".
 We'll explain what that means in a later lesson.
 - Finally, we'll add our new `user` to the `userDetailsService` and then return